The Stellar decomposition: A compact representation for simplicial complexes and beyond: Stellar trees

-In the first step, given a user-defined bucketing threshold \kv, we generate a bucket PR-tree over the set of vertices of $\Sigma$.
-Note that this is the only phase of the generation process that depends on the geometry of \sC.
-Although we do not maintain the spatial extent of each tree block, we can reconstruct it by tracking the split planes as we descend the tree (based on a bounding box enclosing \sC\ defined as the root \hR\ of the hierarchy).
-This stage can also deal with an input complex that is not already in an indexed representation.
-For example, if our input is a ``soup'' of CP cells in which each CP cell is specified by an explicit list of coordinates, we can easily generate an indexed representation of the complex as we insert the vertices and generate the decomposition.
+In this section, we describe how to generate a \datasetName{compressed} Stellar tree from an indexed CP complex \sC\ and a given bucketing threshold \kv.
+We can also deal with input complexes that are not already indexed.
+For example, if our input is a ``soup'' of CP cells in which each CP cell is specified by a list of coordinates, we can generate an indexed representation of the complex as we insert the vertices and generate the decomposition.